Permafrost/Tundra/readme.md

     # input arguments
     tundra.list.string:concatenate($list.x[], $list.y[])

+    # removes the item with the given index from the given list
+    tundra.list.string:drop($list, $index)

     # iterates through the given list, invoking the given service for each item
     # in the list, passing $item, $index, $iteration and $length variables
     tundra.list.string:each($list[], $service, $pipeline, $item.input)